UBC-MDS/introduction-machine-learning/chapters/en/slides/module3/module3_05.md

 Notes:

+This diagram shows that first we split our data into train and test sets just like we’ve done before but then we go further and split the training set into train and validation sets.

-Before going forward, it’s important that you know that there isn’t a good consensus on the terminology of what is validation and what is test data.
+Before going forward, it’s important to know that there isn’t a good consensus on the terminology of what is validation and what is test data.

 We will try to use “validation” to refer to data where we have access to